Vid2501/Tableau/World Migration/README.md

 ## 🚀 How to Use the Dashboard
 1. **Download and Open**
-   - Download the `Migration Dashboard.twbx` and the data file file from this repository.
+   - Download the `Migration Dashboard.twb` and the data file file from this repository.
    - Open it in **Tableau Desktop**.

 2. **Explore the Visualizations**